srex-dev/lipservice/README.md

 ## 🌟 What is This?

-AI Logging Intelligence is a next-generation logging system that uses Large Language Models (LLMs) to:
+LipService is a next-generation logging system that uses Large Language Models (LLMs) to:

 - **Automatically optimize log sampling** based on patterns and context
 - **Detect anomalies** and explain them in plain language